Local Area Coordinators

 - Start or continue your career in the disability sector

-- Up to 19 ongoing positions available in the Bayside Peninsula area; up to 30 ongoing positions available in Hume Moreland areas and up to 10 positions available in North East Metropolitan area
+- Up to 27 ongoing positions available in the Bayside Peninsula area and up to 11 ongoing positions available in Hume Moreland areas

 - $65,975 – $73,080 per annum plus superannuation (attractive salary packaging options available)